ldeso/hugo-flex/README.md

 {{< soundcloud 123456789 >}}
 ```

-The parameter is a track ID and can be extrated from the sharing options on the track webpage.
+The parameter is a track ID and can be extracted from the "embed" sharing menu on the track webpage.

 This shortcode requires `soundcloud.js` in the front matter:
 ```yaml
 js:
   - soundcloud.js